-So much of the conversation lately has been about what a difficult time this has been for parents.
+So much of the conversation lately has been about what a difficult time the past couple years have been for parents.
 And it has been.
 But we know our kids and teens are also struggling with mental health — and that it’s getting worse.
 We have to turn our attention to providing services and care for them, in every way possible.
 I spoke to Dr. Jane Rosen, PsyD, clinical child psychologist in Los Angeles and Director at the IKAR Early Childhood Center, for a little reality check on how our kids are doing, tips for helping them manage their big feelings (and our own!), and what on earth we should be telling them at times when the news swirling around is is unsettling and uncertain.

 AR: I know I’m stressed, but is my kid really feeling stressed?
 Isn’t that an adult feeling?

 JR: From toddlers on up, kids CAN and DO feel stress.
 They might not articulate it as such — and they might not, say, start drinking midday — but it most often arises when they have to adapt or change, like a big move or changing schools.
 We think of stress as bad, but, as a human species, we are hardwired for stress and struggle, meaning: we can absolutely handle it!
 When it becomes problematic is when it’s sustained over time and has to be integrated in ways kids don’t have the capacity to do.

 AR: So how do I know if my kid is actually stressed?
 Obviously they aren’t going to go overspend on Amazon?